Maite Perroni

-In 2012, Perroni signed a contract with Warner Music Group and the following year Perroni released her first solo album Eclipse de Luna (2013), which debuted in the third position at Amprofon Top 20, the main table of Mexican albums, and got to ninth position on the Billboard Latin Albums and second in Latin Pop Albums.
+In 2012, Perroni signed a contract with Warner Music Group and the following year released her debut solo album Eclipse de Luna (2013), which debuted at number 3 on the AMPROFON chart, the main table of Mexican albums, and peaked at numbers nine and two on the Billboard Top Latin Albums and Latin Pop Albums charts, respectively.

 Biography

 Early life

 Maite Perroni Beorlegui was born in Mexico City but grew up in Guadalajara until age 12, when her family moved back to Mexico City.
 She has two younger brothers, Adolfo (born in 1986) and Francisco (born in 1992).
 In early childhood, Perroni had an inclination towards acting and appeared in many TV commercials and in some music videos.
 In school she was involved in acting, art, singing and dancing.

 She also participated as a dancer in a Disney Channel show.
 After graduating from high school, Perroni signed up for the Centro de Educación Artística (CEA), an acting school run by Televisa, and signed up for a three-year course, though it only took her two years to complete.
 She graduated and landed the role Guadalupe "Lupita" Fernandez, in the Mexican telenovela Rebelde.
 She was one of the six protagonists alongside Anahí, Dulce María, Christian Chávez, Alfonso Herrera, and Christopher von Uckermann.
 The series lasted three seasons.

 Through the musical group she was a part of, RBD, she is a recording artist, performing sold-out concerts throughout Brazil, Mexico, Spain and Ecuador.
 Her first solo album, Eclipse de Luna, was released on the Warner Brothers label in August 2013, and was considered a commercial success.
 It quickly climbed to number 3 on the Mexican Albums Chart and number 2 on the Billboard Latin Pop Albums chart.

 In 2014, she launched her own clothing line, known as Colección Maite Perroni.
 She has hosted prestigious awards shows such as the 2015 "Lo Nuestro Awards" and "The 25th Annual Hispanic Heritage Awards Ceremony."
 She has 8 million followers on Facebook, over 4 million on Twitter, more than 9 million on Instagram, and more than 2 million YouTube subscribers.

-In 2012, Maite voiced the lead roles in the Spanish language versions of several movies such as the DreamWorks' movie "El Origen de los Guardianes" (Rise of the Guardians) being "El Hada de los Dientes" (Tooth Fairy), Nahuala Film's "Selección Canina" (Canine's National Football Team) as "Maite Terranova" and Lionsgate's "Un Gallo con Muchos Huevos" (Little Rooster's Egg-cellent Adventure) as "Di".
+During the 2010s, Maite voiced the lead roles in the Spanish language versions of several movies such as the DreamWorks movie "El Origen de los Guardianes" (Rise of the Guardians) being "El Hada de los Dientes" (Tooth Fairy), Nahuala Film's "Selección Canina" (K9 World Cup) as "Maite Terranova" and Huevocartoon's "Un gallo con muchos huevos" (Huevos: Little Rooster's Egg-cellent Adventure) as "Di".